-Species Notes Eastern black rail The Eastern black rail has a broad distribution inhabiting higher elevations of tidal marshes and freshwater wetlands throughout the Americas.
-They are found in a variety of salt, brackish, and freshwater marsh habitats that can be tidally or non-tidally influenced.
-In Louisiana, occurrences have been documented in high brackish marsh vegetated with saltgrass, sea oxeye, gulf cordgrass and saltmeadow cordgrass and often interspersed with shrubs such as marsh elder or saltbush.
-The high marsh is only inundated during extreme high tide events.
-Alligator snapping turtle The alligator snapping turtle may be found in large rivers, canals, lakes, oxbows, and swamps adjacent to large rivers.
-It is most common in freshwater lakes and bayous, but also found in coastal marshes and sometimes in brackish waters near river mouths.
+Species Notes Alligator snapping turtle The alligator snapping turtle may be found in large rivers, canals, lakes, oxbows, and swamps adjacent to large rivers.
+It is most common in freshwater lake and bayous, but also found in coastal marshes and sometimes in brackish waters near river mouths.
 Typical habitat is mud bottomed waterbodies having some aquatic vegetation.
 Golden-winged warbler The golden-winged warbler breeds in higher elevations of the Appalachian Mountains and northeastern and north-central U.S. with a disjunct population occurring from southeastern Ontario and adjacent Quebec northwest to Minnesota and Manitoba.
 Wintering populations occur in Central and South America.
 The loss of wintering habitat in Central and South America and migratory habitat may also contribute to its decline.
 Monarch Butterfly The Monarch and other pollinators like honey bees have experienced devastating declines in their populations.
 Migratory Birds and Other Trust Resources Bald eagle The proposed project area may provide nesting habitat for the bald eagle.
-In southeastern Louisiana parishes, eagles typically nest in mature trees (e.g., baldcypress, sycamore, willow, etc.) near fresh to intermediate marshes or open water.
+In southeastern Louisiana parishes, eagles typically nest in mature trees (e.g., bald cypress, sycamore, willow, etc.) near fresh to intermediate marshes or open water.
 Louisiana black bear Louisiana black bears (Ursus americanus luteolus) are primarily associated with forested wetlands, however, they utilize a variety of other habitat types, including scrub-shrub, marsh, spoil banks, and upland forests.
-Due to recovery, the Louisiana black bear was officially removed from the List of Endangered and Threatened Species on March 11, 2016 (effective April 11, 2016); critical habitat designation for this subspecies has also been withdrawn.
+Due to recovery, the Louisiana black bear was officially removed from the List of Endange and Threatened Species on March 11, 2016 (effective April 11, 2016); critical habitat designation for this subspecies has also been withdrawn.
 Coastal forest & neotropical migrating songbirds The direct loss of grassland and forested habitat, the proposed project may indirectly impact migratory birds of conservation concern because construction of large-scale projects within forested habitats typically results in habitat fragmentation.
 Wading Bird Colonies For colonies containing nesting wading birds (i.e., herons, egrets, night-herons, ibis, and roseate spoonbills), anhingas, and/or cormorants, all activity occurring within 1,000 feet of a rookery should be restricted to the non-nesting period, depending on the species present.
 Coastal Barrier Resources System A portion of the project area falls within the Coastal Barrier Resources System (CBRS) unit LA-05P.
 The CBRA encourages the conservation of hurricane prone and biologically rich coastal barriers.
 Bayou Teche National Wildlife Refuge The Bayou Teche National Wildlife Refuge (NWR) is located within St. Mary Parish.
 Atchafalaya Delta Wildlife Management Area The Atchafalaya Delta Wildlife Management Area, operated by the Louisiana Department of Wildlife and Fisheries, is located within St. Mary Parish and encompasses both the Atchafalaya River Delta and Wax Lake Outlet Delta.
 Marsh Island Wildlife Refuge The Marsh Island Wildlife Refuge, operated by the Louisiana Department of Wildlife and Fisheries, is located at the edge of the Gulf of Mexico, in Iberia Parish.